ClinWise/release-scribe/README.md

 >
 > While not entirely generic, if you use Prisma, this might provide some valuable insights.

+## Customizing the Version PR

+When the changesets bot opens a version-package pull request, you may fine-tune the generated changelog to improve clarity and tone.
+Be aware that any modification to the version package MUST be performed at the very last moment—immediately before merging the PR.
+At that point the `main` branch has to be frozen: do **not** merge any other pull request that contains changeset files, otherwise the changesets action will issue a force-push which overwrites all your handcrafted commits in the version PR.

 ## The Workflow

 ```mermaid